dforsber/s3-selectable/README.md

 ### Known issues

-- Stream 'end' event is currently going through from all the S3 Select streams, thus, the merged stream gets multiple 'end' events, one for each Parquet file

 - The response data is a combination of response data from all the parallal s3 select calls.
 Thus, e.g. `LIMIT 10`, will apply to all individual calls.
 Similarly, if you s3 select sorted table the results will not be sorted as the individual streams are combined as they send data.
-For the same reason, the merged stream may have multiple events of the same type (like "end") as the source consists of multiple independent streams.
+For the same reason, the merged stream may have multiple control plane events of the same type as the source consists of multiple independent streams.

 - S3 select supports [scan range](https://docs.aws.amazon.com/AmazonS3/latest/API/API_SelectObjectContent.html#AmazonS3-SelectObjectContent-request-ScanRange), so it is possible to parallalize multiple S3 Selects against single S3 Object.
 Using scan range is good for row based formats like CSV and JSON.
 This module does not use scan ranges as it is mainly targeted for Parquet file use cases ("indexed big data").